sovai-research/.github/profile/README.md

 ### 🚀 About Sov.ai

 Sov.ai integrates advanced machine learning with financial data analysis to revolutionize investment strategies.
-We partner with **three of the top 10** quantitative hedge funds.
+We work with **3 of the top 10** quantitative hedge funds.

 Our platform uses diverse data sources and innovative algorithms to deliver actionable insights for smarter investment decisions.